Fleet Strategy allows our clients to focus on their core business.

 The diagnostic starts with engaging all stakeholders who are impacted directly or indirectly by fleet operations.
 It is essential people buy-in to the fleet strategy process

-Analyze existing processes to identify gaps in performance or opportunities for development
+Analyze existing processes and procurement to identify gaps in performance or opportunities for development to create efficiency.

-Review overall business strategy and map on how this will impact the fleet in the short, medium and long term
+Review overall business strategy and align how this will impact the fleet in the short, medium and long term

 Review current costs, supply chain contracts and supplier performance measures.

 Develop options for change reflecting the internal and external environments.
-Have the board sign off the options and authorise the proposed strategy.
+Obtain senior management sign-off for the options and authorise the proposed strategy implementation.